 New Student Orientation for Summer Admits

-All students admitted to summer at University Park should plan to arrive to campus and move-in to their assigned residence halls on Sunday, June 29.
-NSO will be open throughout the day to allow time for you to unpack, get settled in your room, and check-in for NSO.
+All students admitted to summer at University Park should plan to arrive to campus and move into their assigned residence halls on Sunday, June 28.
+NSO will begin in the late afternoon to allow time for you to unpack and get settled in your room.
 This schedule for NSO for summer admits means that you will complete your NSO requirement immediately before the summer session begins and you will not have to travel to NSO, home again, and then return to campus.

-We will offer programming for parents and families on Sunday, June 29 and Monday, June 30.
+We will offer programming for parents and families on Sunday, June 28 and Monday, June 29.
 We encourage families to participate in our in-person New Student Orientation program; each student can bring a maximum of two guests with them to NSO.
 Students will be able to add their guests to their NSO reservation.
-Please keep in mind that NSO is not designed for young children.
+Please keep in mind that NSO is not designed for young children, and families will need to secure overnight accommodations off campus.

 We look forward to seeing you on campus soon!